cecid/hermes-docs/docs/source/web_service_communication.rst

 Send message
 ------------

-The ebMS 2.0 sender web service is a web service interface for external parties to request Hermes to send an ebMS message to another Hermes or an ebMS compliant messaging gateway.
+This is a web service interface for external parties to request Hermes to send an ebMS message to another Hermes or an ebMS compliant messaging gateway.
 The service provides a message identifier to the sender for future reference.
 This is the main channel for external applications to deliver ebMS messages using Hermes.

 .. image:: /_static/images/web_service/h2o-ws-sender-ebms.png